top of page

 Children, obey your parents in all things: for this is well pleasing unto the Lord.
 21 Fathers, provoke not your children to anger, lest they be discouraged.

-• A man has the growth opportunity of learning to be patient and long-suffering through his experiences in his home with his wife, the weaker vessel, and his children who need nurture in the meekness and gentleness of Christ (2 Co 10:1) to be raised up in the faith.
-A man has to guard himself in meekness to speak rightly with speech seasoned with salt unto his children to avoid provoking them to anger:
+• A man has the growing opportunity of learning to be or continuing to patient and long-suffering through his experiences in his home with his wife, the weaker vessel, and his children who need nurture in the meekness and gentleness of Christ (2 Co 10:1) to be raised up in the faith.
+A man has to guard himself in meekness to speak rightly with speech seasoned with salt unto his children to avoid provoking them to anger;

 Pro 15:1